Nvethrandil/QFCERRT/qfcerrt_noot/README.md

 The planner is a novel approach in reducing computation-time by dividing the occupancy map into a grid of convex cells.
 This approach currently prevents re-sampling to improve speed at the cost of increased failure rate.

+*This branch still in development and contains a lot of methods which are currently not required by the planner*

 ## How the planner works
 The planner works as simple as: